Introduction

 isn't...instead a rubber grommet slid over the tuning spindle forms a crude

-friction drive by being pressed against the dial drum.
-It would appear
+friction drive, being pressed against the dial drum.
+It could easily be

-that I could easily convert to a cord type dial drive if this rubber grommet
+converted to a cord type dial drive if this rubber grommet deteriorated.

-deteriorated.
 The final bizarre thing is the three terminals are not labelled.
+Without

-How is anyone meant to know what they're for?
-Only by opening the tuner
+instructions, how is anyone meant to know what they're for?
+Only by opening

-and knowing the Fremodyne circuit did I work it out.
+the tuner and knowing the Fremodyne circuit, could I work it out.

 Getting it going.